SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: How does the far-ultraviolet interstellar radiation field affect the chemistry?

 \section{How does the far-ultraviolet interstellar radiation field affect the chemistry?}

-We list all processes in which the FUV ISRF directly affects our chemical network, which is based on \citet{Nelson1997} and \citet{Glover2007}.
+We list all processes in which the FUV ISRF directly affects our chemical network based on \citet{Nelson1997} and \citet{Glover2007}, and show a comparison of the main heating and cooling processes employed in our simulation for a given gas density in Fig. \ref{fig:HeatCool}.
 In addition to changing the chemical composition of the gas, we also account for the changes in thermal energy due to the chemical processes \citep[see][for details]{Glover2007}.

 \textit{Photoelectric heating} \citep[based on][]{Bakes1994, Bergin2004} with the PE heating efficiency, $\epsilon$ \citep{Wolfire2003}, electron number density, $n_\mathrm{e^-}$, and total hydrogen number density, $n_\mathrm{H, tot}$.